Zillatron27/claude-code-control-plane/README.md

 - **PostToolUse hooks** fire after every file edit.
 A typecheck hook catches type errors and syntax errors immediately, before they compound into cascading failures.
 The executor gets the error fed back and must fix it before continuing.
 - **Stop hooks** fire when the executor tries to declare "done."
 A test hook runs the project's test suite against modified files.
 If tests fail, the executor is blocked from stopping and must fix the failures first.

 This is the same pattern as admission controllers in Kubernetes — validate at the boundary, reject what doesn't meet policy.
-Without these, the executor can introduce errors, ignore them, and hand back broken code.
+Without these, the executor can (and will) introduce errors, ignore them and hand back broken code.

-Key properties:
+Properties:
 - **Automated** — no operator intervention required to enforce
 - **Blocking** — failures prevent the executor from proceeding, not just warn
 - **Targeted** — different hooks for different lifecycle events, scoped to relevant file types